YoselynR/Thomas-Fire-Analysis-YR/README.md

-# Visualizing fire scars through false color
+# Thomas Fire Analysis - Visualizing fire scars through false color - Air Quality Index
 *This is a final project for UCSB's MEDS program EDS 220 class.*

 ## About